 \subsection{Downwash}

 In this experiment, we test the trajectory tracking performance subject to downwash.
 Downwash is the complex disturbance generated by one rotorcraft on top of another vehicle, which severely degrades the attitude and position tracking of the latter.
 It is generally difficult to establish an accurate model based on the relative motion between two vehicles.
 Hence, adaptive control methods are preferred.
-We command a heavier quadrotor (1.4~kg) to hover at 1.6~m altitude, right on top of one point on the trajectory of the tested quadrotor.
-The comparison on the altitude tracking performance between $\mathcal{L}_1$ on, $\mathcal{L}_1$ off, and PID are shown in Figure~\ref{fig:downwash}, with the downwash starting to affect the tested quadrotor around 1.5~s.
-The altitude tracking displayed in Figure~\ref{fig:downwash} indicates that the $\mathcal{L}_1$ adaptive control can quickly capture the effect of downwash and compensate for it, resulting in fast transient response, whereas the quadrotor without compensation ($\mathcal{L}_1$ off) experienced instant deviation from the desired altitude by around 0.3 m.
+We command a heavier quadrotor (1.4~kg) to hover at 1.6~m altitude, right on top of one point on the trajectory of the tested quadrotor, as shown in Fig~\ref{fig:downwashsnapshot}.
+The comparison of the altitude tracking performance between $\mathcal{L}_1$ on, $\mathcal{L}_1$ off, and PID is shown in Fig~\ref{fig:downwash}, with the downwash starting to affect the tested quadrotor around 1.5~s.
+The altitude tracking, displayed in Fig~\ref{fig:downwash}, indicates that the $\mathcal{L}_1$ adaptive control can quickly capture the effect of downwash and compensate for it, resulting in a fast transient response, whereas the quadrotor without compensation ($\mathcal{L}_1$ off) experienced instant deviation from the desired altitude by around 0.3 m.
 The PID controller performs poorly with a similar amount of deviation as in the case with $\mathcal{L}_1$ off.
-The analysis of the poor performance of the PID controller is similar to the injected uncertainty case in Section~\ref{subsec: injected unc}: the fast-changing downwash leads to insufficient integration on the integral term to counteract the downwash timely.